zeromile/day11/README.md

             - Create a `fonts` folder
 8. Open the `day11/index.html` file and create an HTML template with `!` + `TAB`
 9. `<link>` Both the `styles.css` and `nav.css` files (remember that they are in the `css` folder)
-10. Back in Bash, inside the `Desktop/ceo-web-dev/day11` folder, do the git "add, commit, and push":
+10. Back in the Bash terminal, inside the `Desktop/ceo-web-dev/day11` folder, do the git "add, commit, and push":
     - `git add .` to add all the new files and folders to the staging area (remember the space between 'add' and the '.')
     - `git commit -m "new files"` to commit the staged files to the local repo
     - `git push origin main` to push the local repo to GitHub